Eddie Rosario Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Reds pitching staff ranks 11th in the league.

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.86).
+- The Reds have a 4.93 team ERA that ranks 27th among all MLB pitching staffs.

+- Reds pitchers combine to surrender 102 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- The righty last pitched on Sunday against the Houston Astros, when he tossed five innings, allowing five earned runs while giving up 10 hits.
+- His most recent time out was on Thursday, June 8 against the Los Angeles Dodgers, when the righty tossed 2 2/3 innings, surrendering three earned runs while giving up three hits.

-- The 29-year-old has amassed an ERA of 6.47, with 7.9 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .302 against him.
+- In 13 games this season, the 25-year-old has put up a 6.78 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.